sforteln/lldb_scripts/README.md

 # LLDB scripts

 ## Installation
-#### adding to .lldb
+#### adding to .lldbinit
+(this will allow you to have access to the commands everytime you start xcode without having to manually import them each time)

 1. Clone the repo
-1. copy the .lldbinit file to your home dir or copy its contents to an existing .lldb file
+1. copy the .lldbinit file to your home dir or copy its contents to an existing .lldbinit file
 1. restart lldb/xcode

 #### Manually import into lldb or xcode(from the lldb prompt in the debugger window)